Why choose a USB connected display over a standard VGA or HDMI solution

 You may ask why you should choose a USB connected display over a more traditional display using VGA, DVI, or HDMI.
 In many cases, a traditional display is the logical, inexpensive choice.
 However, there are cases where a USB display a better solution, without compromise.
 USB graphics technology allows smooth video playback and provides a low latency connection that feels very much like a traditional monitor while providing "plug and display" simplicity.
 USB graphics technology allows for high resolution, full 32-bit color graphics.

 One of the biggest advantages to USB technology is expandability.
 While most PCs and media players have 1 or 2 video outputs, USB technology allows you to add up to 6 more screens under standard Windows and up to 14 more screens with Windows Multipoint Server (4 more for Mac).
 That means an existing media player can be expanded to support many more screens lowering overall infrastructure, installation and maintenance costs.
 Because the video is created through a combination of software and hardware, you do not need to install expensive graphics cards.
 In fact, no extra hardware is necessary.
 All you need to do is install a driver to your computing device and you are ready to go.

 For Point-of-Sale/Point-of-Purchase solutions, a USB-connected display is ideal for kiosks and customer check-outs, because they allow merchants to configure dual displays at the point-of-purchase: one monitor for the employee-facing POS and another for the customer-facing marketing material.
 Just add a second (or third screen) over USB, and add some software for content, most likely without changing the rest of the point of sale hardware.
 It is also fully integrated into a complete solution.

 Currently our USB powered monitors are supported under Windows Vista, Windows 7 and Windows 8 as well as Apple Macintosh, and Linux (please check it out here as support may change over time).
-We've tested and verify that Ubuntu 12.04-LTS, Ubuntu 13.09, Ubuntu 14.04-LTS, and Raspberry Pi Raspian all work with our displays.
+We've tested and verify that Ubuntu 12.04-LTS, Ubuntu 13.09, Ubuntu 14.04-LTS, and Raspberry Pi Raspian all work with our USB displays.
 Plus, Android support is coming soon.

 Simplicity and portability